folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Just walk that man down, that'll do everyone a solid" > Walk down

-* "Walking someone down" is a slang term which refers to premediated murder, particularly in a shooting where the shooter calmly executes his target.
+* "Walking someone down" is a slang term that refers to premeditated murder, particularly in a shooting where the shooter calmly executes his target.

-* In “euphoria” Kendrick confronts Drake while rapping:
+* In “euphoria,” Kendrick confronts Drake while rapping:

-  * Have you ever **walked your enemy down** like with a poker face?
+  * *Have you ever **walked your enemy down** like with a poker face?*

-* Here in "Watch the Party Die", Kendrick seems to inciting his supporters to kill the killers who like taking innocent lives.
-Kendrick justifies such murders by saying it will “do everyone a solid” which is a colloquial way of saying that killing such people will do everyone a favor.
+* Here in "Watch the Party Die," Kendrick seems to **be** inciting his supporters to kill the killers who like taking innocent lives.
+Kendrick justifies such murders by saying it will “do everyone a solid,” which is a colloquial way of saying that killing such people will do everyone a favor.

-* Similar to earlier line where Kendrick said [“We even kill the killers 'cause they like taking innocent lives”](#we-even-kill-the-killers-cause-they-like-taking-innocent-lives--current-events), it seems approximate to point out that a few months after the release of “Watch the Party Die” this logic was used by significant numbers of people to justify Luigi Mangione’s decision to kill the CEO of UnitedHealthcare.
-For example, in one [popular video](https://youtu.be/KVsu-FHFds8?si=wNtKpbip_tFJOtl3) the host defends the shooters actions and fittingly refers to the shooter as "Run 'em down Jake" prior to the shooter's name being discovered and publicized.
+* Similar to the earlier line where Kendrick said [“We even kill the killers 'cause they like taking innocent lives”](#we-even-kill-the-killers-cause-they-like-taking-innocent-lives--current-events), it seems appropriate to point out that a few months after the release of “Watch the Party Die,” this logic was used by significant numbers of people to justify Luigi Mangione’s decision to kill the CEO of UnitedHealthcare.
+For example, in one [popular video](https://youtu.be/KVsu-FHFds8?si=wNtKpbip_tFJOtl3), the host defends the shooter’s actions and fittingly refers to the shooter as "Run 'em down Jake" prior to the shooter's name being discovered and publicized.

 {{< /details >}}